vincentarelbundock/lockbox/README.md

 `lockbox` targets two main use cases:

 1.  *File Encryption*: R users need an easy way to encrypt and decrypt files using simple, modern, secure encryption methods.
-The functions should allow simple passwords and support key pair workflows.
+The package supports simple passwords and support key pair workflows.
-2.  *Secret Management*: Many R packages, functions, and services rely on environment variables to retrieve users’ API keys and security tokens (LLM APIs, AWS services, database locations, etc.).
+2.  *Secrets Management*: Many R packages, functions, and services rely on environment variables to retrieve users’ API keys, security tokens, and assorted secrets (ex: LLM APIs, AWS services, database locations, etc.).
 Users need a secure way to store secrets in an encrypted file, and a convenient way to export those secrets as environment variables.
 Although there are solutions for this outside R, it is useful to do it within to ensure that variables are accessible in the current R session.

 ## How?